-12 GHD, Resource Recovery Infrastructure Needs Analysis, Background Report, November 2011
+&lt;sup>10 GHD, Resource Recovery Infrastructure Needs Analysis, Background Report, November 2011

-13 NSW EPA, WARR Infrastructure Strategy 2017-2021 - Draft for consultation continues as the primary economic lever designed to stimulate the waste management market to develop new waste infrastructure.
+&lt;sup>11 NSW EPA, WARR Infrastructure Strategy 2017-2021 - Draft for consultation

+The Waste Less, Recycle More initiative which commenced in 2013/14 offered new incentives for new and enlarged waste facilities and has awarded over \$85m to date.
+The funding has leveraged around \$160m in additional investment from the waste industry and is expected to increase recycling capacity by 1 million tonnes per annum across NSW.
+The program has been extended from 2017 to 2021 with an additional \$48m allocated for new and expanded infrastructure.
+The landfill levy continues as the primary economic lever designed to stimulate the waste management market to develop new waste infrastructure.
 However, the risks (and significant costs) associated with obtaining sites and planning approvals for new waste facilities has proven to be a significant blockage to private-sector investment in waste management facilities for Sydney.